Factors influencing moving costs from Pittsburgh to Charlestontoggle

 • Weather: September, June and May are the most pleasant months in Charleston, while January and February are the least comfortable months.

 • State licensing: In the Mountaineer State, the stateโ€™s Public Service Commission oversees local and intrastate movers.
 The commission strives to support and promote the interests of both businesses and consumers, and those interested in hiring an in-state mover can browse the Commissionโ€™s Regulated Motor Carrier Database to verify that theyโ€™re reputable businesses in good standing.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

 Where to live in Charleston